MileHacker Logo

 • Exercise caution on shared roads with vehicle traffic.

-• Assess mountain road conditions before cycling; they can be challenging.
+• Assess mountain road conditions before cycling; it is achievable for them to be challenging.

 Specialized Transport Options

-Sochi offers some unique transportation options tied to its specific attractions and geography, enhancing your exploration.
+Sochi offers some unique transportation options tied to its specific attractions and geography, improving your exploration.

 Touring & Water Transit

-• Local tour operators offer city tours by bus, including panoramic routes.
+• Local tour agencies offer city tours by bus, including panoramic routes.

 • Hop-on-hop-off services are less common or operate seasonally with limited routes.

-• Small boats and catamarans offer short scenic coastal cruises from Sochi Seaport in summer.
+• Small watercraft and catamarans have short scenic coastal cruises from Sochi Seaport in summer.

 • These water services are mainly for recreation and sightseeing, not daily commuting.